 Our bi-annual email deliverability tests show that not all email marketing services are made equal.
 So even if you’ve put in the work and followed all the email deliverability best practices, you may still see lower-than-expected deliverability rates.

+Email deliverability is an important email marketing KPI (key performance indicator) to be tracking.
 By following the best practices listed above, you can improve the chances that your emails will be delivered to the recipient's inbox and increase engagement with your recipients.

 If you have any questions, please drop them in the comments section below and we’ll do our best to answer them.